 We all need to work together to help students feel safe.
-By creating schedules, setting expectations, and working together we can create environments where learning is a top priority.
+Creating schedules, setting expectations, and working together can create environments where learning is a top priority.

 Posted schedules allow students and parents to plan and eliminate surprises.
-When students are aware of changes ahead of time they can still feel prepared for the day.
-As teachers, we can build a little flexibility into the day, but still have guidelines in place.
-When we create a culture of community in our classrooms, schedules are an integral part of increasing our students’ confidence.
+When students are aware of changes ahead of time, they can still feel prepared for the day.
+As teachers, we can build a little flexibility into the day but still have guidelines.
+When we create a community culture in our classrooms, schedules are an integral part of increasing our students’ confidence.
 Through PLC meetings, teachers and administrators may align their schedules and resources to provide fidelity in their classrooms and content instruction.

 Expectations and Handbooks

 Setting clear expectations for students in our classrooms and schools creates consistency.
 When behavior rules and expectations are consistent across schools and districts, all staff members speak the same language.
-When revising handbooks, which may be on yearly cadence, all stakeholders should be included.
+All stakeholders should be included when revising handbooks, which may be on a yearly cadence.
 These handbooks should have explicit expectations as well as consequences.

 Involving various stakeholders should not be overlooked when planning for the coming year.
-These stakeholders should include administrators, teachers, parents, and school board members that all have an equal voice.
-They should work together to develop schedules, calendars, and even events, such as open houses, that impact families and communities.
-Each is a great opportunity to bring parents and caregivers into the school and continue to build partnerships.
-In turn, this builds consistency for students.
+These stakeholders should include administrators, teachers, parents, and school board members who have an equal voice.
+They should collaborate to develop schedules, calendars, and even events, such as open houses that impact families and communities.
+Each is an excellent opportunity to bring parents and caregivers into the school and continue to build partnerships.
+In turn, this creates consistency for students.

 Lack of consistency may be a key factor contributing to frequent vacancies or high turnover rates.
-It is vital that new employees are provided with ALL expectations upfront.
-No one likes the feeling of not knowing what’s expected when it comes to discipline, extra duties, or a daily schedule.
+New employees must be provided with ALL expectations upfront.
+No one likes not knowing what’s expected when it comes to discipline, extra duties, or a daily schedule.
 All of these things could leave someone feeling unsupported in their job.
 Successful PLCs offer a place for discussions and can promote a feeling of belonging in the school.
-Mentorship programs are another way that staff members can learn and support one another.
+Mentorship programs are another way staff members can learn and support one another.

 Over the past few years, there has been no shortage of inconsistencies.
-As we move into a post-pandemic world, we need to be mindful of this and be overt in our teaching.
-Educators provide structure for students from daily routines to school and district expectations that incorporate partnerships among various groups, every single day.
+As we move into a post-pandemic world, we must be mindful of this and overt in our teaching.
+Educators provide structure for students from daily routines to school and district expectations that incorporate partnerships among various groups every day.